bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 - ERROR - where an actual error has been encountered that results in the stopping of a process or system
 - DEBUG - where diagnostic information is useful
 - INFO - where useful information like stages in a process- not diagnostic information -  is necessary
-- WARN - where something that needs to be noted and is not merely informatonal is necessary e.g	 where a
+- WARN - where something that needs to be noted and is not merely informational is necessary e.g	 where a

 ### Automated Testing